spencertipping/tau/doc/utf9.md

 cb [sb] 06 dim            ← κ
 ```

-`dim` is a single byte describing which dimension is being described. _τ²_, for example, describes a sub-cycle within the larger _τ_-cycle -- sort of like a cross-toroidal orbit.
+`dim` is a single byte describing which dimension is being described. _τ²_, for example, describes a sub-cycle within the larger _τ_-cycle -- sort of like a cross-toroidal orbit. `dim` begins at 1.
+Zero is currently reserved.

 _α_ indicates beginning-of-stream, is usually optional, and often is not provided.